GoogleChrome/web.dev/src/site/content/en/fast/font-best-practices/index.md

-If you use a self-hosted font, it is recommended that you also apply some of the font file optimizations that third-party font providers typically provide automatically - for example, font subsetting and WOFF2 compression.
+If you use a self-hosted font, it is recommended that you also apply some of the font file optimizations that third-party font providers typically provide automatically—for example, font subsetting and WOFF2 compression.
 The amount of effort required to apply these optimizations will depend somewhat on the languages that your site supports.
 In particular, be aware that optimizing fonts for [CJK languages](https://en.wikipedia.org/wiki/CJK_characters) can be